Dates: May 29 - 31, 2024

 Kate has a background in social services where she treated youth with complex mental health and addictions issues.
 Her role involved developing detailed, treatment-focused program plans and seeing them through to completion.
 Kate brings many years of experience in the service industry to her role at Cambridge Forums.
 In her spare time, Kate enjoys good food and wine, all things true-crime related, and dance parties with her kids.

-Built on genuine interactions and spontaneous connections, the Forum is a unique opportunity for practical discussions among preeminent leaders dealing with pressing issues in economic sanctions and anti-money laundering (AML).
+Built on meaningful interactions and genuine connections, the Forum is the premiere gathering for preeminent leaders dealing with pressing issues in economic sanctions and anti-money laundering (AML).

 "Wonderful opportunity to share issues and resolutions on a practical level."Wesley Chen Managing Director and General Counsel Bank of China USA New York